Vishal-4323/Log_Archive_Tool/README.md

 # Log_Archive_Tool
- I built a tool to archive logs by compressing them and storing them in a new directory
+ I wrote a script archive logs by compressing them and storing them in a new directory